ren-zeng/formal-modeling-of-structural-repetition/src/Experiment/Analysis.md

     - visualized as computation with holes.
   - Semantics (as a production rule)
     - visualized as `x -> f1(x) f2(x) ...`
   - Basic statistics
-    - size when expanded
+    - size when expanded (number of rules involved)
     - number of terminals and non-terminals generated

 - Where are the patterns in the corpus?
   > e.g. "pattern_1 occurs in piece_1...n"